What do Christians think about sex outside of marriage?

 'I have fallen short many times, to my shame – and would be great if I felt that I could talk to church leaders about this, but I really can't see this happening – they're well meaning, but judgemental.'

-What is meant by 'marriage'?
+What is meant by 'marriage' in the Bible?

 Some respondents wanted to query the definition of marriage used in the question.